garagesocial/gs-mysql/README.md

 # gs_mysql

-**gs_mysql** is the start of a python class wrapper around MySQL-python to manage manage the connection and perform common operations
+**gs_mysql** is the start of a python class wrapper around MySQL-python to manage the connection and perform common operations

 ## Requirements

-  * MySQLdb Driver
+  * MySQL-python
     *   linux:  ``sudo apt-get install python-mysqldb``
     *   windows: http://www.codegood.com/archives/129